 What personal information do we collect?

-The purpose of Adieu’s 1-Click Disclosure service is to gather and provide information to your lawyer on your behalf, that may otherwise be difficult for you to source, prepare and provide.
-We do this on your behalf, in the capacity of being a registered tax agent, acting with your signed authorisation.
+The purpose of Adieu’s 1-Click Disclosure service is to assist you in compiling information as part of fulfilling you financial disclosure obligations, relating to you family law matter (pursuant to Rule 13.04 of the Family Law Rules 2004 (Cth)).
+This information may otherwise be difficult for you to source, prepare and provide to your lawyer.
+We do this as a service to you, in the capacity of being a registered tax agent, acting with your signed authorisation.
 Accordingly, we may collect the following key family law financial disclosure information:

 - income tax returns and notices of assessment;